 A champion of new music, Ms. Segal has premiered many new works of solo, chamber, and orchestral music, and has collaborated with dancers for performances of traditional works reimagined as ballet.
-Ms. Segal is a member of the Fairmount String Quartet and the Media Lunas Argentine Tango Band, and performs regularly with the Philly Pops and as a substitute with the Philadelphia Orchestra.
+Ms. Segal is a member of the Fairmount String Quartet and performs regularly with the Philly Pops and as a substitute with the Philadelphia Orchestra.
 She also appeared as soloist with the Philadelphia Youth Orchestra at their 2017 Gala.

 Rachel began her violin studies at age three in the Suzuki Method.
 As a teen she participated in the Philadelphia Youth Orchestra, Temple University’s Center for Gifted Young Musicians, the Settlement Music School, and The New York String Orchestra Seminar.
 She earned her Bachelor of Music degree from The University of Michigan in the studio of Paul Kantor and her Master of Music degree from The Yale School of Music in the studio of Sidney Harth.
 Other teachers include Jerome Wigler and Barbara Govatos.